Joel Schwartz, Co-CEO and Founder of DoubleCheck Solutions™ On How They Are Helping to Promote Financial Inclusion

 You would want to identify the bottom 10% of your most vulnerable customers who struggle with financial inclusion.
 To help the most vulnerable customers meet their needs, you need to know who your bottom 10% is and develop an understanding of their profile and needs.
 Financial inclusion supports needs at the bottom of the pyramid — health, safety, shelter.
 Identifying these needs is the basis of allowing customers to enter financial conclusions.

-Most of us take it for granted that we can open a bank account or credit card.
-But 1/3 of adults are still unbanked and have no access to an account.
+Most of us take it for granted that we can open a bank account or a credit card.
+But the truth is, according to the World Bank, close to one-third of adults – 1.7 billion – are still unbanked and have no access to a transaction account.
 About half of unbanked people include women in poor households in rural areas or out of the workforce.
 What can be done, and what is being done to promote more financial inclusion?
 To address this, Authority Magazine started a new series about Companies Helping To Promote Financial Inclusion.
 As part of this series I had the pleasure to interview Joel Schwartz, Co-CEO and Founder of DoubleCheck Solutions.